Back to Organizing Paper and Going Paperless Index

 Money Market Account

-In your filing cabinet, your main categories should always be hanging file
+In your filing cabinet, your main categories should always be hanging

-file folders inside the appropriate main category hanging folder.
+manila file folders inside the appropriate main category hanging folder.

-BASIC FILING SYSTEMS.
+Basic filing systems.
 For the most part, people choose to use one, or

 a combination of, these basic filing systems: